Alejogb1/job-board/blog-data/how-can-i-use-the-contains-method-with-an-array-of-structs-in-swiftui.md

 id: "how-can-i-use-the-contains-method-with-an-array-of-structs-in-swiftui"
 ---

-, let’s tackle this.
 I've encountered this specific challenge quite a few times in my work, particularly when dealing with complex data models in SwiftUI projects.
 It’s a common stumbling block for many, so you're not alone.
 The issue essentially boils down to the fact that the `.contains()` method, when used directly with an array of structs, relies on _equality_.
 Now, structs by default don't inherently know how to compare themselves for equality, unless they adhere to the `Equatable` protocol.
 This isn't a SwiftUI-specific quirk; it's how Swift works in general.
 Let me break down how to handle this situation and avoid potential pitfalls.

 First, let’s establish the foundational issue: a straightforward `.contains()` check on an array of structs won’t function as you might expect.
 Assume we have a struct like this, and for illustrative purposes, let's say this was in a past project where I was implementing a task management system: